 Via this route I'd still be looking at over a year before I could rent my property out, but it's still probably sooner than I'd be able to come up with the down payment needed for a conventional loan.
 I wish I had an inheritance or some other large chunk of money coming to me, but as far as I know I don't!

-I am sorry @Jassem A. but your advice is totally incorrect. @Kristy Good With a FHA loan you must sign a affidavit stating that you will occupy the home within 60 days of buying it and that it will be your primary residence for 1 year.
+I am sorry @Jassem A. but your advice is totally incorrect. @Account Closed With a FHA loan you must sign a affidavit stating that you will occupy the home within 60 days of buying it and that it will be your primary residence for 1 year.
 FHA loan are government backed, so by not adhering to the affidavit you signed, you are committing federal mortgage fraud.
 They don't check / care?
 Yes, they do.
 They run random lexus nexus searches which will show where your mail goes, where your car is registered, who's name the utilities are in, ect.
 Google mortgage fraud penalty and decide if that is a risk you want to take.

 You could wait a year if you want but I seriously doubt the lender will call the loan or do anything at all if you decide to immediately turn around and rent the property.

 How much would you be looking to spend versus rent the property for?

 I'd be careful with using the full amount you are qualified for on a single house because then it will be difficult to buy any more properties.

 @Brie Schmidt Thanks, that's what I thought.
 I'm not asking this because I'm attempting to break the law, in fact I'm asking it because I DON'T want to break any laws.
 If there's a way to make the FHA route work for me lawfully, I'd love to know.
 Otherwise I'm open to learning other good options.